Childhood TB Notifications

 Reporting Frequency

-This indicator is reported from national TB program (NTP) official records.
+This indicator is reported from National TB Program (NTP) official records.
 Quarterly report on TB case registration in the basic management unit.

 This standard WHO indicator can also be calculated using the WHO database variables: newrel_f014 plus newrel_m014 plus newrel_sexunk014.